juanesarango/github-battle/README.md

 # Github Battle
-Training Project of React Fundamentals
+Training Project of React Fundamentals @reactjstraining with @tylermcginnis33

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).